Fred. Olsen Express: History

 Fred.
 Olsen Express was founded in 1974 as Ferry Gomera, S.A.
 The first sailing took place July 8, 1974, when a ferry set sail from the Gomeran capital of San Sebastian de La Gomera for the town of Los Cristianos in Tenerife.
 The first ferry to operate the route was christened the Benchijigua, which is named after a small village located in the south of La Gomera.
 It also was in keeping with a long tradition of Fred.
 Olsen which was that all name of the company's ships should begin with the letter B.

-Until this first sailing the island of La Gomera had practically been isolated and was only ever visited by a single boat which came to collect bananas and tomatoes, that the island produced for export to Europe, and in return dropped of supplies for the island.
+Until this first sailing the island of La Gomera had practically been isolated and was only ever visited by a single boat which came to collect bananas and tomatoes, that the island produced for export to Europe, and in return dropped off supplies for the island.
 It was the opening of this first route by Fred Olsen that really brought about changes for the Gomerans.
-The ferry even set sail for emergencies, sometimes with only a single ambulance and patient on board in cases where the patient would have died if the ferry did not take them.